Skip to content

 A declaration of trust helps prevent misunderstandings or disputes by providing clarity on the ownership structure.

-It's particularly important in situations such as cohabiting couples, friends, or family members purchasing property together, ensuring fair treatment and protection of each party's investment.
+There are certain situations where one of these documents is particularly important.
+This includes cohabiting couples buying together, and friends, or family members purchasing property together, ensuring fair treatment and protection of each party's investment.

 Do I need a solicitor for a valid declaration of trust?

-While it's possible to create a declaration of trust without a solicitor in the UK, it's highly recommended to seek legal advice.
+While it's possible to create a declaration of trust without a solicitor in the UK, it's highly recommended that you seek legal advice.

 The advantages of using a solicitor include: